meg-gutshall/beer-snob/process.md

 ## Starting the Project

-I had quite a few delays in starting this project, each one pretty frustrating.
+I experienced quite a few delays in starting this project, each one pretty frustrating.
 I'm working on the Visual Studio Code text editor in place of the Learn IDE and have had several issues with setup that I've had to solve — either through Google, message boards, or speaking with another